AnalystSeyi/Amazing-Superstore-Analysis-in-Power-BI-and-Excel./README.md

 #### 🛠 Excel
 ![](Excel.png)
 ***
-🎥 When I'm not coding, I am playing Fifa or spending time with friends and family

 #### 🛠 SQL
 ![](Snowflake.png)
 ***

 <br><br><br>
 📫 **How to reach me :** <br>
   📧   Email         |  linkedin